yangl900/log2oms/README.md

 And that's it.
 No changes needed from app container.

+More flags:
+* `LOG2OMS_METADATA_*` This is an environment variable prefix for log metadata.
+The metadata will be sent to Log Analytics for every log message.
+This is useful if you have multiple replicas sending logs and want to differentiate them.
+For example, set `LOG2OMS_METADATA_Location=WestUS` and `LOG2OMS_METADATA_Role=Frontend`, logs in Analytics will have 2 more columns `Location` and `Role`.

 ## Sample for Kubernetes
 `samples/kubernetes/deploy.yaml` is a sample yaml how to deploy an nginx server with log2oms as a sidecar.